The legal position with regard to Scottish Banknotes is as follows:

 The majority of banknotes circulating in Scotland are issued by Scottish banks.
 Scottish notes circulate and are accepted quite freely in Scotland and, for the most part, they are also readily accepted in England & Wales, although branches of Scottish banks there may not issue them.
 However, you should not rely absolutely on Scottish notes being accepted outside Scotland and this is particularly true when travelling abroad.
 Our general advice would be not to carry large amounts of banknotes of any description and to make use of facilities such as travellers’ cheques, credit/debit cards and ATM cards for access to funds whilst abroad.

-For guidelines regarding the "legal tender" status of coins please go here.
+For guidelines regarding the "legal tender" status of coins please follow the link for the Royal Mint.